by Ken Canfield, Ph.D.

 After months passed, Emma was expecting again.
 Then the young couple married and found their own place.
 Rob and Mindy stayed supportive through it all, and they even allowed the family to move into their home.

 But the young couple struggled to get along with each other, and there were many ups and downs along the way.
 When they were getting along, they would try to make it work in their own apartment.
 But eventually things would fall apart again, and Emma would move back in with the kids.
 Eventually her husband would come back too.
-This back-and-forth routine continued for several years until Rob and Mindy gave them an ultimatum: “Next time you move out, that’s it.
+This back-and-forth routine continued for several years until Rob and Mindy started a difficult conversation: “Next time you move out, that’s it.
 This life you’re living isn’t good for your kids.”

 All through this, these grandparents have been very aware that they may be the best or the only sources of consistency and stability for their grandkids.
 And so they continue to work hard at being a loving presence in their grandkids’ lives.